opiispanen/CoreRunner/README.md

 I've always done some game development and there's a lot stuff that can be applied in other fields of software development.
-Javascript webapps have quite same kind of asynchronicity in how the application flow goes.
+Javascript webapps have quite the same kind of asynchronicity in how the application flow goes.
 So why not have a game loop and let the components/object manage their states and behaviours just like in games?